ae362/Database_Assignment-2/README.md

 npm run server
 ```
 The frontend will run at: http://localhost:3000
-### ⚠️ Use the json file " user_credentials.json" to access different patients, doctors , admin
+### ⚠️ Use the json file " user_credentials.json" to access different patients, doctors , admin accounts

 ## Database Access
 ### MongoDB Compass